aditya01933/Ruby-Algorithms/README.md

 Write a function to detect if two trees are isomorphic.
 Two trees are called isomorphic if one of them can be obtained from other by a series of flips, i.e. by swapping left and right children of a number of nodes.
 Any number of nodes at any level can have their children swapped.
 Two empty trees are isomorphic.

 # 12. Check for BST

+# 13. Check if tree is SumTree

+# 14. Check sum of Covered and Uncovered nodes of Binary Tree
+Given a binary tree, you need to check whether sum of all covered elements is equal to sum of all uncovered elements or not.
+In a binary tree, a node is called Uncovered if it appears either on left boundary or right boundary.
+Rest of the nodes are called covered.